novialriptide/scrubber/README.md

 ## How to Contribute

 All contributions are welcome!
 Before you contribute, make sure you create an issue on our issue tracker before actually working on it.
 We would need to approve the idea/bug fix before it's actually worked on.
+We also encourage our contributors to follow the [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 - Run `clang-format -i app/*.cpp` to format your code